-In 2023 we continued to expand our programs and tools that deter bad actors and support victims including our Search Interventions program.
-We expanded Search Interstitials on Facebook to prevent users from responding to fraudulent job posts in high risk markets in APAC.
+In 2024 we continued to expand our programs and tools that go beyond policy enforcement to deter bad actors and support potential victims, including our Search Intercept feature.
+We expanded Search Interstitials on Facebook to further minimize the risk of users interacting with potentially fraudulent job posts in high risk markets in APAC and AMET.
 We worked with local partners to collect and translate the top keywords associated with this type of labor exploitation in local languages.
-The Search Interstitial experience introduces meaningful friction surfacing a warning message when users are typing keywords associated with potentially high-risk job advertisements leading to labor exploitation; it blocks users from seeing the search results until they opt into seeing them and it connects potential victims to organizations that can provide immediate support and resources.
-Additionally, we worked with human trafficking experts to publish a new page on our Help Center that shares information about labor exploitation and organizations that offer support.
+The Search Interstitial experience introduces meaningful friction surfacing a warning message when users are typing keywords associated with potentially high-risk job advertisements leading to labor exploitation; it stops users from seeing the search results until they opt into seeing them and it connects potential victims to organizations that can provide support and resources.